oxfist/frameskip/README.md

 ## Run tests
 Run tests by executing `./gradlew test`.

+## Service account
+The service account configured for CI should have `Project Editor` permissions if deploying to GCP.

 ## TODO
 - [X] Gradle Wrapper
 - [X] Running instructions in README
 - [X] Endpoint
 - [X] Deploy to GCP in pipeline
 - [X] Checkstyle
+- [ ] CI monitoring
 - [ ] PMD
 - [ ] Snyk
 - [ ] In-memory database